jaspector

 3 p.m. deadline for next-day consideration

-Typical inspection sequence: Newton County sequence applies: erosion control, wall if applicable, plumbing/slab, footings, house wrap, rough-in, insulation, final
+Typical sequence: Newton County sequence applies: erosion control, wall if applicable, plumbing/slab, footings, house wrap, rough-in, insulation, final

-Do I need a building permit in Oxford, GA?
+01 Do I need a building permit in Oxford, GA?

 Oxford's zoning ordinance requires a development permit for proposed use of land or buildings and before improvements, grading, or alteration begins; building permits follow city approval and county issuance

-How much does a building permit cost in Oxford, GA?
+02 How much does a building permit cost in Oxford, GA?

+Building permit fees in Oxford, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No public Oxford development permit minimum fee was found; county accessory structure fees start at $50 and common county trade permits start at $50.
 Fees are calculated as: Oxford fee schedule was not publicly posted; Newton County residential permits are square-foot based and trade permits are flat or unit-based.
 Plan check fee: No current Oxford plan-review fee schedule was located; Newton County publishes non-residential plan review fees from $100 to $300 based on estimated building cost.

-How do I apply for a building permit in Oxford, GA?
+03 How do I apply for a building permit in Oxford, GA?

-1. Start with Oxford's development-permit process; the city requires a development permit for proposed use of land or buildings and before improvements, grading, or land alteration begins 2.
+To apply for a building permit in Oxford, GA, follow these steps: 1.
+Start with Oxford's development-permit process; the city requires a development permit for proposed use of land or buildings and before improvements, grading, or land alteration begins 2.
 Submit the city development permit application to the Zoning Administrator with the required fee, plans, and any supporting subdivision, stormwater, floodplain, erosion, wetlands, tree, or site-design information required by the zoning ordinance 3.
 Complete Oxford Planning Commission review and any required site and design plan approval; the Oxford zoning ordinance states a building permit may be issued only after the Planning Commission has issued a development permit, or if no development permit is required and the project otherwise complies 4.
 After Oxford approval, submit the building permit application to Newton County Development Services with the county-required plans, contractor documentation, and utility or septic approvals 5.
 Obtain county permit issuance and schedule inspections through Newton County

-How do I schedule a building inspection in Oxford, GA?
+04 How do I schedule a building inspection in Oxford, GA?

-Other cities in Newton County
+Other jurisdictions in Newton County.

-View all Newton County jurisdictions →
+All Newton County jurisdictions →